In the Wake of Determination

 In the Wake of Determination is the second studio album by American rock band Story of the Year.
-The album is much heavier sounding than their debut album Page Avenue.
+The album was released on October 11, 2005.

 Background

 Story of the Year released their debut album Page Avenue in September 2003 through major label Maverick Records.
 The album, which was produced by John Feldmann, received substantial airplay at radio and video outlets.
 By April 2004, the album was certified gold in the US.
 Vocalist Dan Marsala said the success of the album "started to get to all of us ...
 [We] got lumped in with all of these new bands ... that aren't really that good".
 Marsala became critical of Feldmann, stating that Feldmann "originally changed our sound.
 All of his records have the same sort of sound".

 In July 2004, MTV reported that the group would start recording their next album in January 2005.
 In August, Marsala said the group were working on new material.
 After the touring cycle for Page Avenue concluded in late 2004, the group immediately began writing for their second album.
 Most of the writing sessions took place at guitarist Ryan Phillips' house, which also acted as a practice area.
 The writing sessions consisted of the group jamming eight hours a day for five days a week.
 Demos were recorded with Mbox and drum machine software.